Useful Notes: Portland

 Notable people connected to Portland:

-- Mr. Brooks.
-A film about a successful Portland businessman, who turns out to be a serial killer.
+- Mr. Brooks: A successful Portland businessman turns out to be a serial killer.

 - Untraceable.
 The climax prominently features Portland's Broadway Bridge, which made some local headlines when the film was first released.

 - The first Twilight movie was largely filmed in and around Portland, although it takes place in Forks, Washington.
 For the second movie onwards, production was moved to Vancouver, British Columbia.

 - Mr. Holland's Opus was filmed and set in Portland, though the only indication in the movie that it is Portland is the city seal on the wall during a meeting of the City Council.

 - The first and final thirds of Gus Van Sant's Drugstore Cowboy take place in Portland circa 1971.

 - Portlandia, a (sometimes) Affectionate Parody of the city's association with hipsters.

 - Perfect Couples

 - Leverage during the fifth season, though it had been filmed there from Season 2 on.

 - The fourth season episode "The Gold Job" sees the team pulling a con on a brother-sister cash-for-gold scheme in Portland.
 Little details of the scenery start seeping in, like how Parker keeps getting distracted from the con by Voodoo Doughnuts.